amritansh22/Object-Detection-and-Extraction/README.md

 ##Working demo
-When you head over the link above(http://127.0.0.5:6302/),you should see a page like this:
+When you head over the link above(http://127.0.0.5:6302/) you should see a page like this:
 ![Screenshot (91)](https://user-images.githubusercontent.com/29978031/76889456-9fec9600-68ab-11ea-8935-60eabfc6bea6.png)

 We now upload an image, having two dogs.